aboutboy/oconnect/README.md

 # oConnect
-OpenWRT router management at your finger tips
+OpenWRT router management at your finger tips.

 # What's going on?